-Following the calculations specified in the Delegated Regulation, the calculation of the Company's linear MCR is less than 0.25 times the SCR and so the MCR is equal to 0.25 times the SCR.
+For year end 2023 following the calculations specified in the Delegated Regulation, the calculation of the Company's linear MCR is more than 0.25 times the SCR but less than the cap which is 0.45 times the SCR and so the MCR is equal to the linear MCR.
+The MCR has increased because of an increase in net written premiums primarily in the general liability and marine lines of business.